Action

 York Uno

 An experimentation in blur.
 I’m often experimenting when I take photos.
 This is one of the times that it came out much as I had imagined.
 I wanted the photo to capture a sense of motion.
-I also like the somewhat monotone nature of the photo, the result of an overcast day paired with a light painted surface.

 Neal Hendrix